ItsCubeTime/FastPBR/README.md

 1. (Now fixed) The transparency pass is inverted.
 2. (Now fixed as of 1.3) The height doesnt utelize the full 0-1 range as its utelizing Eevees mist-
+3. In the 1.7.0 release the addon seems to not successfully activate the first time, activating it twice will have it start properly.
+I will try adressing this in the future

 # Things I want to add